FMU

 Jessica Lombardi (FMU 2010)

-Jessica received the 2008-2009 Dr. John W. Baker Memorial Scholarship, which is awarded for outstanding contribution by a junior in art or music.
-She is currently pursuing her master's degree in art education at the University of Texas, Austin.
-She is working on her thesis, entitled "Power to the Pupil!: One School's Bridging of Construction, Curriculum, and Caring," a case study of the Griffin School, a private art school.
-She is on schedule to graduate in 2012.
-Lombardi awards dayJessica Lombardi
+completed her master's degree in art education at the University of Texas, Austin.
+Her thesis: "Power to the Pupil!: One School's Bridging of Construction, Curriculum, and Caring," a case study of the Griffin School, a private art school.

 Jill Lynch (FMU 2010)